derikb/rpg-table-randomizer/README.md

 #### findToken (entryLabel, curtable)

 - @param {String} entryLabel Usually a Label from a RandomTableEntry
-- @param {String} curtable name of the RandomTable the string is from (needed for "this" tokens)
+- @param {RandomTable|null} curtable RandomTable the string is from (needed for "this" tokens) or null
 - @returns {String} String with tokens replaced (if applicable)

 In most cases it is not necessary to call this method directly, getTableResult() should be preferred.